thijsvanloef/palworld-server-docker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Think you encountered a bug or error?
+Use this issue template.
 title: ''
 labels: ''
 assignees: ''